Miller Center 102

 SCSU computer labs are equipped with black-and-white laser printers.
 Color printers are available in the Miller Center and the Kiehle Visual Arts Center.
-User instructions are posted near each printer, and Lab Consultants can help you.
+User instructions are posted near each printer.

-New!
-Two-sided (duplex) printing is now the default in most General Access Labs on campus.
+Two-sided (duplex) printing is now the default in General Access Labs on campus.
 You still have the option of one-sided printing in all of these labs.
-Request information about this option at the lab consultant desk.

 HuskyPrint is also available for use by ResNet (Residence Hall Network) users and by those using a campus wired access plug-in (open data jack) or wireless connection.